-Tab on left Option on right Shortcut to this procedure: New Script New project > New blank script File > Script.
+Tab on left Option on right Shortcut to this procedure: Now Corint New project > New blank script File > Script.
 (See Work with Sequences).
-New Script Template gallery Shortcut to scripts in the Templates panel.
-On an Oprint Choose script > Open File > Open (See Work with Sequences).
-Open Script Recent documents File > Recent Documents.
-Run (Various options) Shortcut to scripts in the Templates panel.
-Troining User guide Opens this User Guide from the DNASTAR website.
-Training Tutorials Opens the SeqNinja Tutorials from the DNASTAR website.
+New Script Template gallery Shortcut to scripts in the Templates panel .
+Open Script Choose script > Open File > Open (See Work with Sequences).
+Recent documents File > Recent Documents.
+Run (Various options) Shortcut to scripts in the Templates panel .
+Training User guide Opens this User Guide from the DNASTAR website.
+Tutorials Opens the SeqNinja Tutorials from the DNASTAR website.